Firefox (novel)

 Firefox is a thriller novel by British novelist Craig Thomas, published in 1977.
-Set amid the Cold War, the plot recounts an attempt by the CIA and MI6 to steal a highly advanced Soviet fighter aircraft.
+Set amid the Cold War, the plot recounts an attempt by the CIA and MI6 to steal a highly advanced Soviet fighter jet.
 The lead character, Mitchell Gant, is an American fighter pilot and Vietnam veteran turned spy.
-The book was made into a 1982 film adaptation produced, directed by, and starring Clint Eastwood.
+The novel was made into a 1982 film adaptation produced, directed by, and starring Clint Eastwood.
 A bestseller, the book had 33 printings in the 17 years following its publication, and has been credited with starting the "techno-thriller" genre.

 Friends with Royal Air Force backgrounds helped Thomas research the novel's subject.
-Despite its level of detail, it took only four and a half months to complete.
+Despite its level of detail, he finished it in just four and a half months.
 Sphere Books printed a 250,000-copy paperback edition, leveraging the recent 1976 defection of Viktor Belenko, a Soviet Air Defence pilot who flew his MiG-25 Foxbat to Japan and gained asylum in the United States.
-Belenko's defection occurred just before Thomas finished the novel, and is referenced in the story.
-The novel was followed by a sequel, Firefox Down, in 1983.
+Belenko's defection occurred just before Thomas finished the novel, and is referred to in the story.
+Firefox was followed by a sequel, Firefox Down, in 1983.